-Buddhism believe in the afterlife and is an Eastern religion and philosophy that originated in the 6th century BC, in India.
+Buddhism believe in the afterlife and is an Eastern religion and philosophy that originated in the 6th century BC in India.
 It subsequently spread throughout much of Central and Southeast Asia.
 It is estimated that about 500 million people worldwide, or about 10% of the population, practice Buddhism.
-Reading this article, you will understand what is Buddhism religion, what Buddhism believe in, and also the main differences between Buddhism and Christianity.
+Reading this article, you will understand what Buddhism is, what Buddhism believe in, and the main differences between Buddhism and Christianity.

-According to the Buddha’s teachings, what Buddhism believe in is that the secret to happiness is simple: want what you already have and don’t want what you don’t have.
-The fat Buddha that people often see in restaurants as decorations is not the real Buddha, but a character from Chinese folklore called “Buddha”.
+According to the Buddha’s teachings, Buddhism believe the secret to happiness is simple: want what you already have and don’t want what you don’t have.
+The fat Buddha that people often see in restaurants as decorations is not the real Buddha but a character from Chinese folklore called “Buddha.”
 Legend has it that the Buddha lived to the age of 80.
 He supposedly died between two trees, which miraculously blossomed then.
 Scientists who have studied the brains of Buddhist monks during meditation have concluded that impulses in the brain change, increasing feelings of happiness.

-Throughout the ages, Buddhism has fascinated world leaders, actors, and even scientists.
-The Buddhism beliefs, religion, and folk philosophy that originated in India have been embraced by an estimated 500 million people around the world.
+Buddhism has fascinated world leaders, actors, and even scientists.
+The Buddhism beliefs, religion, and folk philosophy that originated in India have been embraced by an estimated 500 million people worldwide.

 What does Buddhism mean?

-Religions are so numerous globally that it is almost impossible to keep track of all the practices done in the name of faith.
-Each individual tries in their way to find God, no matter what religion they have adopted.
+Religions are so numerous globally that it is almost impossible to keep track of all the practices in the name of faith.
+Each individual tries to find God, no matter what religion they have adopted.
 Yet, although they are so different, they all have in common the idea of bonding and teaching about love.
 What is Buddhism, and what does Buddhism believe in?

-Buddhism means an Eastern religion and philosophy, originating in sixth century BC India.
+Buddhism is an Eastern religion and philosophy, originating in the sixth century BC India.
 It spread throughout most of Central and Southeast Asia.
-Based on the teachings of Gautama Siddhartha, an Indian thinker, and spiritual leader.
+Based on the teachings of Gautama Siddhartha, an Indian thinker and spiritual leader.
 Buddhism has undergone many splits and is now a divided religion.
 With no common sacred language and no strict, formulated dogma.

 Buddhism remains one of the most fascinating and unique ways to live and choose to believe in something.
 Especially if you are not familiar with that belief.
 The fourth most widespread religion globally, at around 7% of the planet’s population, Buddhism is not just about meditation or silence.